ShihabSikder92/Demo_SE_Repo/README.md

 # Demo_SE_Repo
-This is to show how hit actuallyu works
+This is to show how hit actually works.
+And this is our 2nd commit